REMLA-8/operation/vagrant/README.md

 1. Install kubectl on host machine: `https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/`

+2. Instal `helm`: `curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash`

-2. It's recommended to move to the `k8s` folder in the repository and check if everything is running with `kubectl get services` (or similar).
+3. It's recommended to move to the `k8s` folder in the repository and check if everything is running with `kubectl get services` (or similar).
 You can either set `export KUBECONFIG=k3s.yaml` or you can pass `--kubeconfig k3s.yaml` each time.

-3. Now, a bunch of prerequisite helm charts must be installed.
+4. Now, a bunch of prerequisite helm charts must be installed.
 Due to the design of MetalLB it's not practical to package this in a single chart.
 In the future we will look into `helmfile` or other options.
 You can also erun the `./full_deploy.sh` file, which will run all of the below.
 It might not succeed the first time as some earlier services might not be ready.
 Wait a bit and re-run.

 ```
 export KUBECONFIG=k3s.yaml